HarshKapadia2/dotfiles/README.md

 # Navigate to the dotfiles repository
 $ cd ~/dotfiles

-# Run the set up script from the repository directory
+# Run the setup script
 $ ./setup
 # Or
 $ bash setup